 An essential pre-condition for using hydrogen as fuel in power generation is based on its availability.
 Especially when being generated from sources which are of fluctuating character is intermediate storage of fuel and its availability at the site essential.

-Main technologies to produce hydrogen and representing current state of the art technologies are electrolysis to split water into hydrogen and oxygen and reformation of hydrocarbons.
+Main technologies to produce hydrogen and representing current state of the art technologies are reformation of hydrocarbons and electrolysis to split water into hydrogen and oxygen.

+According to the IEA (2019), global hydrogen production is approximately 70 Mt annually, with 76% produced from reformation of natural gas at facilities across the world and the remainder produced from coal gasification almost exclusively in China.
+Current dispatch of electrolysis technologies accounts for only 2% of global hydrogen production, however, market penetration is expected to increase alongside increased renewable energy installation.
+On a cost basis, fossil fuels are expected to continue to dominate hydrogen production methods in the near term to 2030 in Europe, as shown in Figure 2 (IEA, 2019), with the possibility of CCU/CCS systems installed for carbon abatement.